grafana/grafana/pkg/README.md

 [Injection example](https://github.com/grafana/grafana/blob/df917663e6f358a076ed3daa9b199412e95c11f4/pkg/services/cleanup/cleanup.go#L20)

 ## Reduce the use of Goconvey
 We want to migrated away from using Goconvey and use stdlib testing as its the most common approuch in the GO community and we think it will make it easier for new contributors.
+Read more about how we want to write tests in the [ARCHITECTURE.MD](/ARCHITECTURE.md#Testing) docs.

 ## Sqlstore refactoring
 The sqlstore handlers all use a global xorm engine variable.
 This should be refactored to use the Sqlstore instance.

-## Avoid global Http Handler functions
+## Avoid global HTTP Handler functions
-Http handlers should be refactored to so the handler methods are on the HttpServer instance or a more detailed handler struct.
+HTTP handlers should be refactored to so the handler methods are on the HttpServer instance or a more detailed handler struct.
 E.g (AuthHandler).
 This way they get access to HttpServer service dependencies (& Cfg object) and can avoid global state

 # Dependency management